AI CRO

 Why this article exists

-The 2016 McRae & Co FAQ was useful because it was written by an agency that actually implemented these systems for UK clients in the £500K-£10M revenue band, not the enterprise tier where most vendor case studies live.
-That practitioner-level perspective is what got it cited from Wikipedia and what made it disappearing from the public web a real loss.
-This piece updates the substantive answers McRae & Co published in 2012 with what GoGoChimp client work has produced across 2024-2026.
+That's the gap McRae & Co's 2012 piece closed.
+The agency wrote it for UK clients in the £500K-£10M revenue band, not the enterprise tier where most vendor case studies live.
+That practitioner-level perspective is what got it cited from Wikipedia.
+It disappearing from the public web was a real loss for the under-£10M segment, because nothing replaced it at the same level.

 The 10 questions every UK SME asks about marketing automation